 Subject to the preferences that may be applicable to any outstanding shares of preferred stock, the holders of common stock are entitled to receive ratably such dividends, if any, as may be declared by the Board of Directors.
 No dividends have been declared to date.

-Common shares reserved for future issuance, on an as-if-converted basis, as of June 30, 2022 and December 31, 2021, consists of the following:
+Shares of common stock reserved for future issuance, on an as-if-converted basis, as of September 30, 2022 and December 31, 2021, consists of the following: